French Jewish cemetery desecrated with swastikas

-PARIS—A ceremony has taken place at a Jewish cemetery in eastern France where 37 gravestones and a monument to Holocaust victims were sprayed with anti-Semitic graffiti.
+Some 37 gravestones and a monument to Holocaust victims were sprayed with anti-Semitic graffiti on Tuesday, in a cemetery near Strasbourg, France, hours before the attack near the Christmas market in the city took place.

+A memorial ceremony took place at the grave yard on Friday following the event.

-Interior minister Christophe Castaner was among the participants at the Herrlisheim cemetery, near the French city of Strasbourg, for Friday's event to denounce anti-Semitism and remember Holocaust victims.
+Interior minister Christophe Castaner was among the participants at the Herrlisheim cemetery, for Friday's event to denounce anti-Semitism and remember Holocaust victims.

 The desecration that included Nazi swastikas was discovered on Tuesday, hours before an attacker sprayed gunfire near the Christmas market of Strasbourg, killing three people.